A 45 year history

 Developing our education, research and farming programmes

 We moved to our timber framed, environmentally friendly office in 2006.
 It was built using an army of highly skilled craftsmen from all over the world who came together and volunteered their time, training others in the process.
-A year later we opened the visitor centre, with the Poem Tree Cafe, Fisons Barn and Timescape exhibition.
+A year later we opened a visitor centre, with the Poem Tree Cafe, Fison Barn and Timescape exhibition.

 We have always looked beyond the land we own at Little Wittenham.
 In 2000 we took on the management of three community meadows: Wallingford Castle Meadows and Riverside Meadows in Wallingford, and Mowbray Fields in Didcot.
 We started managing Thrupp Lake at Radley in 2009.
 This beautiful wetland site is one of the county’s top bird sites and was protected through an agreement with RWE npower (who own the site) and the local community.